 Reduce caffeine and alcohol

 Both caffeine and alcohol can trigger migraines in some people.
-If you suffer from menstrual migraines, consider reducing your caffeine and alcohol intake.
+If you suffer from migraines, consider reducing your caffeine and alcohol intake.

 Increase water intake